Sksandy17/Leetcode-Series/README.md

 - Approach: Use nested loops to count the frequency of each element and return the element that appears only once.
 - Time Complexity: O(n^2)
 - Space Complexity: O(1)

+### 18.Single Number II

+- Difficulty Level: Medium
+- Language: Java
+- Approach: Use nested for loops to count how many times each element appears.
+If the count is 1, return that element.
+- Time Complexity: O(n^2)
+- Space Complexity: O(1)

+### 19.Single Number III

+- Difficulty Level: Medium
+- Language: Java
+- Approach: Traverse the array, count each element’s occurrence, and find the two numbers that occur only once.
+- Time Complexity: O(n^2)
+- Space Complexity: O(1)